 8. Does it reassure you about security of your personal data, and does it authenticate you thoroughly?

 For example, are user data protected through measures to secure their server from intrusion, through physical security, encryption of sensitive data, and backup?
 Does it use the “https” protocol in the URL field of your browser?
-Does it provide strong authentication, such as by offering two-factor authentication (e.g., confirming your login credentials by sending you a code via text message that you must enter to proceed).
+Does it provide strong authentication, such as by offering two-factor authentication (e.g., confirming your login credentials by sending you a code via text message or app that you must enter to proceed).

 9. Does the site have a history of user data breaches?